 - 1. CPCs shall prohibit their flagged fishing vessels from retaining on board, transhipping, or landing, in whole or in part, any specimen of whale shark (Rhincodon typus) caught in ICCAT fisheries. - 2.
 CPCs shall prohibit their flagged fishing vessels from setting a purse seine on a school of tuna associated with a whale shark if the animal is sighted prior to the commencement of the set. - 3.
 CPCs shall require that when a whale shark is incidentally encircled in the purse seine net, the master of the fishing vessel shall: - a) ensure that all reasonable steps are taken to ensure its safe release; and - b) report the interaction with the whale shark to the relevant authority of the flag State, including: i) details of how and why the encirclement occurred, ii) the number of individuals involved during the interaction, iii) location of the interaction, iv) steps taken to ensure safe release of the specimens encircled in the purse seine, and v) an assessment of the life status of the whale shark specimen(s) upon release (alive/dead/moribund/uncertain). - 4.
 In taking steps to ensure the safe release of the whale shark as required under paragraph 3a) and while ensuring the safety of the crew, the vessel's master should apply the guidelines outlined in the Annex. - 5.
-CPCs shall require that any interaction with whale sharks in ICCAT fisheries other than purse seine CPCs shall be reported to their relevant authority and shall include the information required under paragraph 3b) ii-v). - 6.
-CPCs shall report to ICCAT the information and data collected under paragraph 3b) and 4 through their annual reports.
+CPCs shall require that any interaction with whale sharks in ICCAT fisheries other than purse seine CPCs shall be reported to their relevant authority and shall include the information required under paragraph 3b) ii-v). - 5bis.
+Paragraph 1-5 shall not apply to vessels operating exclusively North of 40° N or South of 40° S (i.e., outside the core geographic range of whale shark in the Atlantic Ocean).

-- 7. The SCRS shall develop best practice guidelines for the safe release and handling of encircled whale sharks taking into account those developed in other Regional Fisheries Management Organisations.
-These guidelines shall be submitted to the 2024 ICCAT Commission meeting for consideration and adoption. - 8.
+- 6. CPCs shall report to ICCAT the information and data collected under paragraph 3b) and 4 through their Annual Reports. - 7.
+The Commission invites the SCRS to review and endorse, at its best convenience, the guidelines for the safe release of encircled whale sharks in Annex 1, taking into account those developed in other Regional Fisheries Management Organisations. - 8.
 Noting that the effectiveness of various release methods is still to be evaluated, CPCs are encouraged to undertake research activities on handling and release practices ensuring high post release survival rates for whale sharks caught incidentally during purse seine operations.